MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ![Import collection](image-6.png)

 2. Double click the collection name that appeared on the collection side menu and go to the tab `Variables`.
-From there, update the `auth-secret`, `auth-clientId`, `auth-secret` and also the `app-gateway-id` values.
+From there, update the `auth-secret`, `auth-clientId`, `auth-tenantid` and also the `apc-id` and `endpont` values.

 ![Collection auth var](image-30.png)
 ![Collection APC Gateway id var](image-33.png)